 The site falls into three main sections: the entrance, the courtyard and the main garden area with pool.
 Each of the sections received individual attention ensuring continuity throughout.
-Planting for each section was designed, planned and is in the process of being planted out by our team.
+Planting for each section was designed and planned, the photos above show the initial section of plants in their first season.

 TERRACE HOUSE BIRMINGHAM

 This terrace house garden had not seen much attention in many years.
-It was in a basic state, neglected with weeds and overgrown.
+It appeared rundown and in need of restoring.

 The owner wanted to create an oasis by filling the space with plants and having multiple areas within the long, thin garden.

-We created a beautiful urban garden space, with an area for eating near the house and one for entertaining at the sunny, eastern end of the garden.
-We used pretty, feminine planting and modern paving to separate the areas and provide practical navigation through the garden.
+We are in the process of creating a beautiful urban garden space, with an area for eating near the house and one for entertaining at the sunny, eastern end of the garden.
+We will be using cottage style planting throughout and modern paving to create more interest in the thin space.

 CHELSEA FLOWER SHOW 2018